What Is Daikon and How Can I Use It?

 What Is Daikon?

-Daikon (sometimes called Oriental radish winter radish) is a root vegetable similar in shape to a large carrot with a flavor that's similar to a mild red radish.
+Daikon (sometimes called winter radish) is a root vegetable similar in shape to a large carrot with a flavor that's similar to a mild red radish.
 It's grown in many Asian countries, and in Japan, it's the most commonly eaten vegetable.

 Daikon vs. Radish

 Daikon and radishes are from the same family, but there are a few differences.
 The red radishes we slice and toss into salads are much smaller and sharper in flavor than the radishes used in Japanese cuisine.
 Red radishes are peppery whereas the white radish is mild and slightly sweet.

 There is also mu, which is the Korean radish.
 The Korean radish is a type of daikon radish.
 It's similar to the long white Japanese radish, but it's shaped more like a potato.
 Another type of radish is called the watermelon radish, a variety of Chinese radish.
 It has the same texture and crunch as Japanese and red radishes but is green on the outside, pink on the inside and has a mellower flavor.

 Daikon is a low-calorie, nutritious vegetable.
 Every one cup of daikon contains:

 - Carbohydrates: 4.76g